-- Motutangi Stream Spot cleaning of weeds in June 2021.
-This came to a cost of \$23,933, however the invoice was received in July 2021 and has been allowed for in this year's budget. - Selwyn Drain Weed cleaning in June 2021.
-This came to a cost of \$11,188 and was also received in July 2021, so has been allowed for in this year's budget. - Motutangi Stream Spot cleaning of weeds with a long reach digger in autumn 2022.
+- Motutangi Stream Spot cleaning of weeds in June/July 2021. - Selwyn Drain Weed cleaning in June/July 2021. - Motutangi Stream Spot cleaning of weeds with a long reach digger in autumn 2022.
 This is likely to be from the scientific reserve and downstream towards the outlet as required.
 This should remain relatively clear until next autumn 2023.
 This is the same method used over the last year and appeared to be effective, it will however be affected by the late spraying to be completed in February 2022.
-An allowance of \$20,000 has been allocated for this work.
+Machine cleaning has been undertaken and completed.

 Any additional cleaning required is likely to be completed with a smaller digger.
 The total length that requires cleaning, or the need entirely, will vary depending on the weather conditions and growth.
-An allowance of \$15,000 has been allocated should this be needed.
+An allowance of \$6,000 has been allocated should this be needed.